thi-ng/umbrella/README.md

 - highly modular with largely only single function / class (only closely related functions) per file to help w/ selective imports and tree shaking
 - provide re-exports of all their publics for full library imports
-- have either none or only @thi.ng internal runtime dependencies
+- have either none or only @thi.ng internal runtime dependencies (w/ very few exceptions!)
 - declare public interfaces, enums & types in an `api.ts` and/or
   `constants.ts` file (larger packages only)
 - have auto-generated online documentation at [docs.thi.ng](http://docs.thi.ng)